pbeens/Curriculum/README.md

 Miscellaneous curriculum documents.

-If you would like any documents added to this repository, please email me a link (or the document).
+If you would like me to add any documents to this repository, please [email me](pbeens@gmail.com) a link (or the document).

-To reach me with any requests, please email me at <pbeens@gmail.com>.